 top of page

-This website presents a subject-specific academic word list, the Economics Academic Word List (EAWL).
-This list contains 887 words (or 1,763 word forms) which cover around 5.5% of economics academic texts (see Figs. 1 & 2 below).
-The EAWL provides a more nuanced account of academic vocabulary than generic academic word lists which do not account for disciplinary variation.
-The EAWL can be used to set vocabulary learning goals or to develop materials for the teaching-learning of the academic vocabulary of the economics discourse community.
-To that end, this website hosts links to a range of resources and ready-made teaching-learning materials which will be of particular interest to teachers and learners of English for Specific Academic Purposes (ESAP).
+This is the project website for the Economics Academic Word List (EAWL), a discipline-specific academic word list for the teaching-learning of English for Specific Academic Purposes (ESAP).
+The EAWL contains 887 words (or 1,763 word forms) which cover around 5.5% of economics academic texts, both professionally written (see Figure 1) and student written (see Figure 2).
+The EAWL provides a more nuanced account of academic vocabulary in economics than generic academic word lists which do not account for disciplinary variation.
+The EAWL can be used to set vocabulary learning goals or to develop materials for the teaching-learning of the academic vocabulary of economics.
+This website hosts links to a range of resources and ready-made teaching-learning materials which will be particularly useful to teachers and learners of ESAP in the economics disicplines.

-Fig. 1.
-Word list coverage of the 20-million word DOAJ Economics subcorpus (journal articles)
+Figure 1.
+Word list coverage of DOAJ Economics subcorpus (journal articles)

-Fig. 2.
-Word list coverage of the 250-thousand word BAWE Economics subcorpus (student assignments)
+Figure 2.
+Word list coverage of the BAWE Economics subcorpus (student assignments)

 EAWL highlighter and gapfill maker (click for link)